-Plenty of us have gone on a fitness kick in the last year or two, whether through joining a gym or taking up tennis, boxing or another sport.
-But nothing beats a proper game of Sunday morning football down the park, with your best football boots.
+Plenty of us have gone on a fitness kick (excuse the pun) over the course of the last year or two, whether through joining a gym or taking up tennis, boxing or another sport.
+But nothing beats a proper game of Sunday morning football down the park, complete with your best football boots.

-The only thing stopping some people from getting back into the game is not knowing where to start when it comes to buying new boots.
+The only thing stopping some people from getting back into the game (apart from the obvious right now) is not knowing where to start when it comes to buying new boots.
 Things have moved on since we played 11-a-side at school, and figuring out the best option can be a minefield.

 We’ve tried to cut through some of the confusion, providing you with a guide to some of the best boots to turn you into a Sunday morning Scholes or a marshes Maradona.

 Vote for your favourite pair, and let us know if we've missed a classic below. and if you want more buying advice to make sure you get the best football boots for you, we've added our picks of boots for whatever type of player you are, as well as what the pro footballers are wearing, below.